AMC Custom Audience For Sponsored Ads: The Ultimate Guide

 We recommend starting with an Instructional Query (IQ).
 These are pre-built SQL templates provided by Amazon that make it easier to create audience segments based on common behaviors.

-If you want to get started with a pre-built custom audience, then you can request a specific AMC audience on atom11.
-As a seller, you can benefit from these easy to access custom audience when you have specific requirements and want to speed things up.
+If you want to get started with a pre-built custom audience, you can request a specific AMC audience on atom11.
+As a seller, you can benefit from these easy-to-access custom audiences when you have specific requirements and want to speed things up.

 As you can see in the image above, we already have some pre-built audiences, but you can always request your specific requirements.